todogroup/osposurvey/2020/questions.md

 * Somewhat likely to increase
 * Neutral
 * Somewhat likely to decrease
-* Very likely toi decrease
+* Very likely to decrease
 * Don't know

 8. What are the primary responsibilities of the open source program?
 (Check all that apply)